 Jesus reminds us not to worry about material things.
 He speaks of the importance of relying on God for everything, and not on ourselves:

 Therefore I tell you, do not worry about your life, what you will eat [or drink], or about your body, what you will wear.
 Is not life more than food and the body more than clothing?
 Look at the birds in the sky; they do not sow or reap, they gather nothing into barns, yet your heavenly Father feeds them.
 Are not you more important than they?
 Can any of you by worrying add a single moment to your life-span?
 Why are you anxious about clothes?
 Learn from the way the wild flowers grow.
 They do not work or spin.
 But I tell you that not even Solomon in all his splendor was clothed like one of them.
 (Mt.
 6: 25-29)

 But seek first the kingdom (of God) and his righteousness, and all these things will be given you besides.
 Do not worry about tomorrow; tomorrow will take care of itself.
 Sufficient for a day is its own evil.
 (Mt.
 6: 33-34)

 Personally, I use an expression with those I know, reminding them in the midst of worry, or during some trial and tribulation that “God will still be God tomorrow.”
 God is always here—with us—in some mysterious, unseen way.
 He remains constant, a rock, a source of refuge for us.
 He is here now and will continue to be here for us tomorrow and beyond.

-As we take our Lenten journey—often a type of desert experience—perhaps we can reflect on God’s ever-abiding, Divine Providence.
+As we continue to rejoice during this Easter season, perhaps we can reflect on God’s ever-abiding, Divine Providence.
 Once we realize that He is with us always, even the greatest of obstacles no longer seems so insurmountable.